ryan-hill/course-in-a-box/modules/setting up/_posts/2003-01-01-installing-r-packages.md

 ### Install R packages from console

 The following code will install all of the requiste packages by copying and pasting into the RStudio console window.
-Note that for both `sf` and `tidyverse` - and specificallly `ggplot2` in `tidyverse`, the alternative install from GitHub rather than CRAN are given.
+Note that for both `sf` and `tidyverse` - and specificallly `ggplot2` in `tidyverse` - the alternative install from GitHub rather than CRAN are given.
 This is optional, as is installing devtools, and you will be fine with the CRAN version of packages, except that you will not be able to reproduce one of the example plots in the `sf` section that uses `sf_geom` funtion from the development version of `ggplot2`.
 In addition, `tidyverse` is a 'meta-package' that includes several specific packages such as `ggplot2`, `dplyr`, and `tidyr`, which we will be using today.

-#### From R CRAN
+**1. From R CRAN**

+Installing `rgdal` will install the foundation spatial package, `sp`, as a dependency.

 ```r
 install.packages("rgdal")